jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 1. You get all the power of an object-oriented language underlying the implementation.
 2. All of your data and constructs are colocated.
 You're keeping related concerns together.
 3. You can associate very descriptive information with the individual values, easing the debugging process.
+4. The values you initialize the instances with don't have to be constants!
+HOORAY! (sort of, read the next section.)

 A possibly non-obvious benefit is that you can strictly enforce which values are allowed.
 Indeed, this library takes that opinion.
 Attempting to cast a numeric value not represented